 Administrative effects would increase when compared to the status quo [Alternative 1 (No Action)] since no vessel limits are in place for black grouper.
 Recreational vessel limits would need to be monitored for enforcement and compliance.
 Minor administrative burdens related to deviating from Alternative 1 (No Action) would be related to distributing information, education, and enforcement.

 4.7.2 Sub-action 7b.
-Modify the recreational spawning season closure for black grouper
+Prohibit the retention of black grouper by captain and crew

 Expected effects to black grouper and co-occurring species